ZNClub-PA-ML-AI/DataSets/README.md

 # Target Companies & Sectors
-We have decided to go with the Top 3 weighted sectors: FinService(9), IT(5), Energy(7) This gives us a list of 21 companies which are:
+We have decided to go with the Top 3 weighted sectors: FinService(9), IT(5), Energy(7) This gives us a list of 21 companies(with weightage) which are:

 * FinServices:
   Axis Bank	3.09